- Open Access

 Category 3: Work environment

-Job demands and resources in terms of the work environment
+All job demands and resources named in terms of the category ‘work environment’ are depicted in Table 5.

 “The weather conditions out there are relatively extreme.
 When the sun is shining, it shines intensely; when the wind is blowing, it blows very hard.” [expert, ID #16, offshore experience 3–4 years].